 (b) any person approved by the Minister,

-to engage in any activity related to the objects of this Act and may seek and maintain appropriate representation on the board or other governing authority of any body corporate to which such assistance is given.
+to engage in any activity related to the objects of this Act or the Government Employees’ Housing Act 1964 and may seek and maintain appropriate representation on the board or other governing authority of any body corporate to which such assistance is given.

-(2) The Commission shall not give assistance under subsection (1) by way of —
+(2) The Authority shall not give assistance under subsection (1) by way of —

 (a) granting financial aid or enabling financial aid to be obtained;

-(b) making available the services of any officer or employee of the Commission; or
+(b) making available the services of any officer or employee of the Authority; or

-(c) making available any facilities of the Commission,
+(c) making available any facilities of the Authority,

 except with the consent of the Minister.

-(3) The Commission may, with the consent of the Minister, in respect of the performance of any of its functions —
+(3) The Authority may, with the consent of the Minister, in respect of the performance of any of its functions —

 (a) engage consultants having relevant qualifications or experience;

-(b) consult or collaborate with other bodies or persons having interests or functions similar or related to those of the Commission.
+(b) consult or collaborate with other bodies or persons having interests or functions similar or related to those of the Authority.

+[Section 16 amended by No. 28 of 2006 s.
+323 and 332.]

-Division 3 — Staff of the Commission
+Division 3 — Staff of the Authority

+[Heading amended by No. 28 of 2006 s.
+324.]

-17. General manager and other officers and employees
+17. Chief executive officer of the Authority and other officers and employees

-To enable the Commission to exercise and perform the powers, functions and duties conferred on it by or under this Act or any other Act —
+(1) To enable the Authority to exercise and perform the powers, functions and duties conferred on it by or under this Act or any other Act —

-(a) there shall be a general manager of the Commission who shall be appointed, under and subject to Part 3 of the Public Sector Management Act 1994;
+(a) there shall be a chief executive officer of the Authority who shall be appointed, under and subject to Part 3 of the Public Sector Management Act 1994;

-(b) there shall be appointed, employed or engaged, under and subject to Part 3 of the Public Sector Management Act 1994, such officers, employees and other persons as the Commission considers necessary;
+(b) there shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994, such officers as the Authority considers necessary;

-(c) the Commission may employ such wages staff as it considers necessary.
+(c) the Authority may employ such wages staff as it considers necessary.

+(2) The chief executive officer of the Authority cannot be excluded from the Senior Executive Service under section 43(3) of the Public Sector Management Act 1994.

+(3) The chief executive officer is responsible for, and has the necessary powers to administer, the day to day operations of the Authority.

-[Section 17 amended by No. 32 of 1994 s.19.]
+[Section 17 amended by No. 32 of 1994 s.19; No. 28 of 2006 s.
+325 and 332.]

 18. Terms and conditions of employment of wages staff

-(1) Subject to any relevant award or industrial agreement the terms and conditions of employment of staff employed pursuant to section 17(c) shall be such terms and conditions as the Commission, after consultation with the Public Service Board 2, determines.
+(1) Subject to any relevant award or industrial agreement the terms and conditions of employment of staff employed pursuant to section 17(c) shall be such terms and conditions as the Authority, after consultation with the Public Service Board 2, determines.

 (2) Part 3 of the Public Sector Management Act 1994 does not apply to or in relation to staff employed under section 17(c).

-[Section 18 amended by No. 32 of 1994 s.19.]
+[Section 18 amended by No. 32 of 1994 s.19; No. 28 of 2006 s.
+332.]

+18A.
+Use of other staff and facilities

+(1) The Authority may by arrangement with the relevant employing authority make use, either full-time or part-time, of the services of any officer or employee —

+(a) in the Public Service;

+(b) in a State agency or instrumentality; or

+(c) otherwise in the service of the State.

+(2) The Authority may by arrangement with —

+(a) a department of the Public Service; or

+(b) a State agency or instrumentality,

+make use of any facilities of the department, agency or instrumentality.

+(3) An arrangement under subsection (1) or (2) is to be made on such terms as are agreed to by the parties.

+(4) In this section, “employing authority”, “Public Service” and other expressions used in the Public Sector Management Act 1994 have the same respective meanings as they have in that Act.

+[Section 18A inserted by No. 28 of 2006 s.
+326.]

 Part III — Acquisition, development and disposal of property